 - If you observe a crime that is occurring or notice evidence that a crime has occurred. - Do not enter the area or room.
-For your safety stay within sight of the area or room and wait for Campus Safety to arrive. - \circ $\;$ Limit the contamination of evidence by touching and moving objects. - If you observe suspicious vehicles, persons loitering, or repetitive vehicular/pedestrian traffic in an area, as if someone is "scoping" out an area. - If you see someone who you do not recognize or you feel is suspicious entering a dormitory, room, home, lab, etc. with no apparent legitimate business. - Any medical emergency where an individual is unconscious, severely bleeding, seizing, etc. to where they are unable contact help for themselves or provide any level of self-care.
+For your safety stay within sight of the area or room and wait for Campus Safety and Security to arrive. - o Limit the contamination of evidence by touching and moving objects. - If you observe suspicious vehicles, persons loitering, or repetitive vehicular/pedestrian traffic in an area, as if someone is "scoping" out an area. - If you see someone who you do not recognize or you feel is suspicious entering a residence hall, room, home, lab, etc. with no apparent legitimate business. - Any medical emergency where an individual is unconscious, severely bleeding, seizing, etc. to where they are unable contact help for themselves or provide any level of self-care.

 With the technology of cellphones, callers are able to call as soon as they are safe, rather than having to search for a phone to make the call.
-As soon as you are out of a dangerous situation, call 911 or Campus Safety.
-As well, download the Rave Guardian app to have the ability to call/text with your GPS position to Campus Safety and other 911 call centers across the United States.
-Visit https://go.pba.edu/guardian.
+As soon as you are out of a dangerous situation, call 911 and Campus Safety and Security.
+Download the Rave Guardian app to have the ability to call/text with your GPS position to Campus

+Safety and Security and other 911 call centers across the United States.
+Visit go.pba.edu/guardian.